cse4504-wustl/clean_architecture_studio/README.md

 You'll build three features (three "user stories") for **CozyStay**, a small short-term home rental app (like a scaled-down Airbnb).
 All three follow the same process we observed in the [Clean Architecture Visualization](https://cse4504-wustl.github.io/clean_architecture_trace/).

-These features will be implemented across the components of Clean Architecture that live **inside** the double line boundary (as shown in the diagram below) and the Controller.
+These features will be implemented across the components of Clean Architecture that live **inside** the double line boundary (as shown in the diagram below).
 <p align="center">
 <img src="./cleanArchitecture.png" width=70%>
 </p>